Alexa McDonough: Rift between Cape Breton and the Mainland

+1980 NSNDP leadership election

 Despite these internecine battles, and not having a seat in the Nova Scotia House of Assembly, McDonough decided to enter the leadership race.
-The other candidate in the race to replace Akerman was Arsenault.
+The third candidate in the race to replace Akerman was Arsenault.
 The leadership convention was convened in Halifax, with the leadership vote held on November 16, 1980.
 McDonough received 237 votes, compared to Arsenault's 42 votes, and MacEachern's 41 votes, giving her a first ballot landslide victory.
 As a result of her victory, she became the first woman in Canada to lead a major recognized political party.

+McDonough's first order of business was to settle the Paul MacEwan question.
+On December 9, 1980, she managed to get her former leadership rivals to vote MacEwan out of the caucus and party.